 Our research focuses on how forested landscapes change and why.
 Climate change is an area of particular focus: What determines forest resilience and adaptive capacity?
-And what role will policy and management play in shaping forest resilience and adaptive capacity in the future?
+What role will policy and management play in shaping forest resilience and adaptive capacity in the future?
 Other research focal areas include wildfire, land use change, forest policy and management practices, insect outbreaks, and forest carnivore populations.

-sustainability.
-These threats include climate change, development, fragmentation, and novel disturbance regimes.
+We are future-oriented.
+We project landscape change into the future, taking into consideration emerging threats to landscape sustainability.
+These threats include climate change, land use change and development, fragmentation, and novel disturbance regimes.

 Our research examines forested landscapes across the world, including Oregon, California, Washington, New Jersey, Minnesota, Michigan, Wisconsin, Manitoba, Labrador, Siberia and others.
 Please visit the Research and Publications pages for further information.

 Our research ultimately influences policy and management decisions at the landscape scale.
 We address immediate concerns of society, providing insight for long-term adaptive management planning.
-Finally, we are committed to educating students and the public and support policies that encourage continuing education, research, and practices of sustainability in forested landscapes.
+Finally, we are committed to educating students and the public and to supporting policies that encourage continuing education, research, and practices of sustainability in forested landscapes.